By David Joel Miller.

 One way a person with low self-esteem tries to protect themselves is to constantly check everything.
 They expect to do things wrong, they expect others to be negative about them as a result of their errors so they develop routines of constant checking of everything trying to prevent or correct the smallest of errors.

 While not the only cause, low self-esteem, and overly harsh self-evaluation are causes of Obsessive-Compulsive Disorder symptoms.
-In extreme cases, this becomes Obsessive Compulsive personality disorder.
+In extreme cases, this becomes Obsessive-Compulsive personality disorder.

 A significant cause of low self-esteem is growing up in a non-affirming family.
 There was a time that parents were told that to praise the child would give them a “swelled head.”
 Many parents find it difficult to praise their children for things done right but are quick to fulfill their parental duties by pointing out the child’s flaws.
 The result is that the child only hears about the things they do wrong and begins to think that they are “wrong.”
-Believing that it is you that are at fault, not that you are unable to do something is a precipitator of much low self-esteem.
+Believing that it is you that is at fault, not that you are unable to do something is a precipitator of much low self-esteem.

 Even if your family did on occasion affirm you, failure to affirm yourself or having non-affirming friends can also create these symptoms.
 Being bullied, teased or rejected, are reasons many children come to believe that there is something inherently wrong with them.
 The result is chronic low self-esteem.

 One antidote for low self-esteem is high self-confidence.
 Being high in self-confidence is a cultural thing.
-Some cultures believe that to but yourself forward, to assert your ability to do things, is narcissistic and wrong.
+Some cultures believe that to put yourself forward, to assert your ability to do things, is narcissistic and wrong.
 Our American culture often values those who are high in self-confidence, possibly even high in narcissistic tendencies.
 We accept sports heroes and politicians who brag about their abilities as long as they produce the results.

 People with low self-esteem find it difficult to achieve in life.
 They expect to fail and so often do not try.
 The result is that if you do not attempt things you never achieve them.
 Low self-esteem is in this way self-perpetuating.